Computer-Programming-B/MicrobitRockPaperScissors/README.md

 1. Add code to import the radio library, turn the radio on and set the group number
 2. Create three different images to represent rock, paper and scissors
 3. Create a variable `num`and initialize it to `3`
 3. Inside of the `while True:` write an `if` statement that checks if the micro:bit was shaken.
-You can go back and look at the previous [dice assignment](https://github.com/Computer-Programming-B/MicrobitDice/blob/main/README.md#microbit-dice) to see how.
 If the microbit has been shaken, clear the display and set the `num` variable to a random integer from 0 to 2.
 For each of the 3 random numbers from 0 to 2, display a different image
 4. Create a message variable, and store the received radio message `message = radio.receive()`
 5. Inside of the `while True:` write another `if` statement `if message and num!=3:` Compare the message with random number and display whether the player won, lost or tied